sethreidnz/react-introduction-tutorial/README.md

 This repository has been created as an introduction to the main features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).
 It was created using the [Create React App](https://github.com/facebookincubator/create-react-app).

-This tutorial has a git companion git repository with the code I am explaining.
+All the code for this tutorial is in a repository which allows you to follow along coding by switching between branches.
 You can find the setup instructions in the [README here](https://github.com/justsayno/react-introduction).

-Although not required you can follow the code changes made in each step on your local machine by cloning the repository and switching between the different branches that correspond to the steps in the tutorial.
-For example to go to the beginning run the following in a command window:
+After you installed the packages and run the app you can set your repository to the beginning with this command:

 ``` shell
 git checkout step-0
 ```

-Each step of the tutorial will have the git command that you need to see the code for that step.
+Each step of the tutorial will have the git command that you need to see the code changes as you go along.

 ## Contents